Manifesto

 Every organism carries its history in code.

 A plant’s story lives not in myth but in sequence — a script written in spirals of DNA, transcribed and translated through time.
-This is, of course, also true also of cannabis, which has endured through eons of natural selection and millennia of human cultivation.
+This is, of course, also true of cannabis, which has endured through eons of natural selection and millennia of human cultivation.

 To preserve a strain is to preserve that unbroken conversation between chemistry and environment, ancestry and intent.

 Few other crops show such range in chemistry or form.
-The cannabis genome carries adaptations to every climate in which humans have settled — a story of resilience told in base pairs.
+The cannabis genome carries adaptations to every climate on every continent in which humans have settled — a story of resilience told in base pairs.
 Each heirloom cultivar is a living archive of that history, ready to express itself again if selected and grown with care.

 It’s heartening that the many uses of cannabis-hemp are being rediscovered in a more objective context.
 George Washington recorded his hemp harvests in his farm journals.
 Thomas Jefferson praised the crop for its versatility — even importing seed from Europe for experimentation.
 John Adams wrote of hemp as a pillar of colonial independence — a reminder that even deep into American history, this plant stood for industry and ingenuity, not stigma.